-- 1. Individual final examination: assesses intended learning outcomes 1, 2, 3, 4; constitutes 80% of total course points. - 2.
-Group work project: assesses intended learning outcomes 3, 4, 5, 6; constitutes 20% of total course points.
+1. Group work and individual attendance, assesses intended learning outcomes 1-6; constitutes 50% of total course points.

-Grading
+2. Individual concluding taskwork, assesses learning outcomes 1-6; constitutes 50% of total course points.

 After completion of the course, students will receive grades on a scale related to the intended learning outcomes of the course.
 Passing grades are A, B, C, D and E. Failing grades are Fx and F. A grade Fx can be completed for a grade E.